scollinselliott/eratosthenes/paper/paper.md

 # Estimating Dates of Artifact Production, Use, and Deposition

 Dating artifact types is handled by working backwards from depositional contexts, which is their primary point of observation.
 Estimating the date of artifact production requires a stated rule, with two options given in `eratosthenes`.
 To start, initial threshold boundaries are established between the earliest depositional context containing that artifact-type and context immediately prior which lacks it.
 The `"earliest"` rule draws samples from within those initial thresholds.
 The default `"naive"` rule draws samples betwen a lower bound formed by a sample drawn from within the initial thresholds and an upper bound formed by depositional date of that artifact.
-After estimating production dates, a use date is sampled between its dates of production and deposition.
-Figure \autoref{fig1} illustrates these rules.
+After estimating production dates, a use date is sampled between its dates of production and deposition. \autoref{fig1} illustrates these rules.

 ![Rules of `earliest` and `naive` (default) for estimating the date of production of an artifact type, sampled on each $m$ iteration of the Gibbs sampler.\label{fig1}](fig1.png)